Coaching for Anxiety: How Health Coaches Can Reduce Anxiety

 Meals rich in complex carbohydrates increase the amount of serotonin in your brain, which produces a calming effect.
 Dehydration can exacerbate symptoms of anxiety, leading to light-headedness and a racing heart rate, so drinking plenty of water or unsweetened beverages during the day can mitigate these effects.

-Focus on foods and spices that are known to help anxiety, like turmeric, leafy greens, and even dark chocolate.
-Some herbs are known to promote feelings of calm and reduce anxiety, too.
+Focus on foods and spices that are known to help with anxiety, such as turmeric, leafy greens, and dark chocolate.
+Some herbs are also known to promote feelings of calm and reduce anxiety.

 Teach coping tools